 Young Adult Fiction

 Ages: 9th grade and up

-What: The main difference between juvenile fiction and teen fiction is subject matter, not necessarily reading difficulty.
+What: The main difference between juvenile fiction and YA fiction is subject matter, not necessarily reading difficulty.
 The stories focus on age relevant issues, stage of life (including social/emotional issues), as well as coming of age stories.

 Why: Young adult fiction provides reading opportunities for enjoyment, engagement, empathy and learning about the world.

 What parents should know: These books may include young adult issues such as romance, sexuality, gender identification, culture, and social issues with a broad range of viewpoints.
-Because of the wide range of maturity between 9th and 12th graders, not every book will be appealing to every child and not every subject will align with all family values.
-This is why reading lists (and librarian recommendations!) focused on your child’s specific age and interests can be helpful.
+Because of the wide range of maturity between 9th and 12th graders, not every book will be appealing to every teen and not every subject will align with all family values.
+This is why reading lists (and librarian recommendations!) focused on your teen’s specific age and interests can be helpful.

 Young Adult Non-Fiction: